JHuraibi/CSC4710_Database_TermProject/README.md

 # CSC4710_TermProject

-Identical repo to own and partner's project
+This repo is simply to have a copy of our project repo on my own github page.
+Contents will be kept identical to partner's repo.
+Partner: Bri Nurmi

+Last updated April 3, 2020 22:52